 There is no antidote for hydrogen selenide poisoning.
 Treatment is symptomatic and consists of measures to support respiratory, vascular, and renal function.
-Selenium can be measured in the blood, urine, and fingernails or toenails of exposed individuals [12].
+Selenium can be measured in the blood, urine, and fingernails or toenails of exposed individuals [11].
 The hemolytic edema affect to exposure can result in precipitation of free hemoglobin in kidney tubules with resultant acute tubular necrosis.
-Mannitol, alkaline diuresis, and hydration should be used to prevent hemoglobin precipitation and preserve renal function [7].
+In such situations, consideration can be taken for the administration of mannitol, alkaline diuresis, and hydration should be used to prevent hemoglobin precipitation and preserve renal function [6].

-Victims exposed only to hydrogen selenide gas do not pose serious risks of secondary contamination to personnel outside the hot zone and do not need decontamination.
+Personnel exposed only to hydrogen selenide gas do not pose serious risks of secondary contamination to other personnel outside the hot zone and do not need decontamination.